University of Cape Town: Post-Apartheid era

 In September 2019, Film and Media studies student Uyinene Mrwetyana went missing.
 After the community and police began searching, her body was discovered in the Cape Flats area of Cape Town and Luyanda Botha was arrested and convicted for her rape and murder.
 Her death and the rape and death of other women precipitated widespread public outcry that led to a campus shutdown and protests on campus, at the Parliament precinct in Cape Town CBD and at campuses around South Africa.

 Subsequently, President Ramaphosa announced reforms such as harsher punishments for sex offenders and the public disclosure of the National Register for Sex Offenders to stem sexual and physical violence against women and children.
 Moreover, the Uyinene Mrwetyana Foundation was established and a special fund in her name was created to provide scholarships to female students in the Humanities Faculty.

 In March 2020, UCT opened the Neuroscience Institute at the Groote Schuur Hospital in collaboration with the Western Cape Provincial Government, the first dedicated cross- and interdisciplinary centre for the study of and development of treatments for neurological and mental disorders in Africa.

+In October 2025, it was announced that UCT would host the first Times Higher Education (THE) World Academic Summit in Africa.
+The Summit will be held from 29 September to 1 October 2026, and will convene hundreds of global leaders in higher education, research, policy, business, and civil society.
+The 2026 Summit's theme is, "Knowledge, justice, and futures: Universities in the age of intelligence".